asizer/grunt-dojo-alt-build/README.md

 #### files
 Type: file list

-A list of js modules and html templates to be concatenated and minified.
+A list of js modules and html templates to be concatenated and minified. (note: this is a sibling to, not within, the `options` object)

-See [Grunt documentation](http://gruntjs.com/configuring-tasks#files) for different structure options. (note: this is not within the `options` object)
+See [Grunt documentation](http://gruntjs.com/configuring-tasks#files) for different structure options.

 ### Usage Examples